Saur0w/Saur0w/README.md

 ## About Me

 Computer Science undergraduate with a strong focus on Data Structures & Algorithms and core CS fundamentals.
-Currently preparing for GATE while building and experimenting with real-world projects.
+Currently building and experimenting with real-world projects.
 I enjoy writing clean, logical code and understanding how systems work under the hood.

 Consistency > motivation.
 Learning one concept at a time.